vyelamanchili/v3r.d7/docroot/sites/all/modules/simplenews_statistics/README.txt

 REQUIREMENTS
 ------------
- * Short URL
- * Simplenews
+ * Simplenews.
- * Views
+ * Views.
+ * The ability to send HTML email.

 INSTALLATION
 ------------
  1. Install and enable this module.
- 2. Configure settings at admin/settings/simplenews/statistics.
+ 2. Configure settings at admin/config/simplenews/statistics.
+ 3. View statistics for individual newsletters at node/%/simplenews_statistics.